 Paved/Crushed Gravel Trails: Multi-use trail with shoulder.
 Permissible: Wheelchairs and electric-powered mobility devices not to exceed a 36-inch maximum width.
-Examples of paved/crushed gravel trails can be found at WPC's Fallingwater property located within Bear Run Nature Reserve (5,098 acres, Stewart Township and Springfield Township, Fayette County; Lower Turkeyfoot Township, Somerset County), where
+Examples can be found at Fallingwater, located within Bear Run Nature Reserve; West Branch French Creek Conservation Area; Lake Pleasant Conservation Area; and Toms Run Nature Reserve.

-EPAMDs such as Segways are permitted; and the West Branch French Creek Conservation Area (518 acres, Venango Township, Erie County).

-DOJ Assessment Factors:

 Justification: § 35.137 Mobility Devices Assessment Factors i and ii.
 Size and width characteristics of the device could pose safety risks to the device-user and other trail users based on the high volume of pedestrian traffic commonly found on such trails.
 These trails are high capacity two-way traffic areas, where a device width restriction allows for safe passing of OPDMDs and other trail users.

-Multi-use Service Trail: Unpaved road.
-Typical examples of this type of trail are unimproved fire and emergency roads, typically no greater than 6 feet in width.
+Multi-use Service Trail: Unpaved road, typically no greater than 6 feet in width.
 Permissible: Wheelchairs and electric-powered mobility devices not to exceed a 36-inch maximum width.
 Individuals interested in using an OPDMD on a WPC multi-use service trail should contact the WPC Stewardship program for more information (contact information found below).
-Examples of this type of trail can be found at WPC's Bear Run Nature Reserve (5,098 acres, Stewart Township and Springfield Township, Fayette County; Lower Turkeyfoot Township, Somerset County).
-DOJ Assessment Factors:
+Examples can be found at Bear Run Nature Reserve and Bennett Branch Forest.